isomerpages/singapore-customs-cms/_apply-update-renew-terminate-declarant-agent/Apply Update Renew Terminate Declaring Agent/declarant.md

 The Key Personnel or Authorised Personnel of a DA can [register an individual as a Declarant](https://www.tradenet.gov.sg/TN41EFORM/tds/sp/splogin.do?action=init_acct){:target="_blank"} at the point of DA Account application or separately afterwards.

-The individual will receive an email requesting him to sign and acknowledge a set of [Terms and Conditions for Declarants](/files/businesses/Declarant___T_C__amended_2025_.pdf).
+The individual will receive an email requesting him to sign and acknowledge a set of [Terms and Conditions for Declarants](https://go.gov.sg/customs-declarant-tnc).
 The individual must ensure that he understands his roles and responsibilities as a Declarant before he signs and acknowledges on the Terms and Conditions for Declarants.

+The processing of the application takes three working days, upon receipt of complete supporting documents for straightforward cases while complex cases might take longer to review.

 The individual must also enrol for and pass the [Customs Competency Test for Declarants (SC 401)](https://cal.gov.sg/f1vcdb1csb2df3ym4vw1yzxb){:target="_blank"}.
 Upon registration and closing of the test session, we will send an invoice to the email address indicated in the application form.
 Payment must be made through AXS/e-AXS before the due date indicated in the invoice.
 Upon successful payment, we will send a confirmation of the registration to the same email address indicated in the application form.
 This is to ensure that Declarants possess adequate knowledge on Customs' documentation and procedures to better advise their clients.